11 Things to Do in Amsterdam in September

 • Minnewater Park.

-A 12-hour tour, which includes round-trip transportation, where you will also enjoy a chocolate tasting.
-Remember: Belgium is the land of chocolate.
+A 12-hour excursion that includes round-trip transportation and a chocolate tasting.
+Remember: Belgium is the country of chocolate.

 5. Take advantage of the last days of good weather to stroll through its parks